eduNEXT/xblock-limesurvey/README.rst

 **NOTE**: This XBlock doesn't deploy the LimeSurvey service.
 It requires an external service or a service installed from the Tutor stack.
-If you want to install a bran new Limesurvey service using Tutor, you can use the following `plugin`_.
+If you want to install a brand new LimeSurvey service using Tutor, you can use the following `plugin`_.

 .. _plugin: https://github.com/eduNEXT/tutor-contrib-limesurvey